Myth: Bigfoot Hunters (2021) Review

 Myth: Bigfoot Hunters begins with Jack Taggard (Jack Rooney) waking up, having breakfast, and driving to work.
 He’ll soon wish his alarm hadn’t gone off, but not as much as the audience will.

 Jack was a soldier, now he’s a park ranger, but that’s about to change.
 General Travis (David Briggs) is waiting for him at the station.
 Two of the Army’s best men have gone missing in the woods.
-The military has taken control of the park and he and his partner Shikoba (Alex Marshall, Night of the Unspeakable) are ordered to lead the search and rescue team.
+The military has taken control of the park, and he and his partner Shikoba (Alex Marshall, Night of the Unspeakable) are ordered to lead the search and rescue team.
 That consists of them, Topper (W.E.
-Walker Jr.), Billy (Jake Amrhein) and military spook Devin (Hauke Bahr, The Art of Self-Defense).
+Walker Jr.), Billy (Jake Amrhein), and military spook Devin (Hauke Bahr, Eat the Rich, The Art of Self-Defense).

 At only an hour long, I figured Myth: Bigfoot Hunters would make a good quick watch.
 The acting was my first clue that I guessed wrong.
 This is the only credit for much of the cast, which makes me think writer/director Brando Snider, who also has no other credits, decided to make a movie and recruited some friends to star in it.
 The one talented performer in the film, Cindy Maples (Morbid Colors, 10/31) shows up as Jack’s wife who also went missing in the forest.

 Even worse, for the first twenty minutes of the film, nothing happens to divert your attention from the acting.
 There’s so much footage of people walking through the woods, Myth: Bigfoot Hunters began to resemble one of the less interesting Bigfoot documentaries.